oroinc/documentation/backend/entities/customize-datagrids/backend/parameter-binding.rst

 =================

 Parameter binding is used to fill datasource with parameters from datagrid.
-For example, ref:`ORM datasource <customize--datagrids-datasource-orm>` works on top of Doctrine ORM and uses QueryBuilder to build a query to the database.
+For example, :ref:`ORM datasource <customize--datagrids-datasource-orm>` works on top of Doctrine ORM and uses QueryBuilder to build a query to the database.
 Using the parameter binding option in the ORM datasource you can configure the mapping between the parameters of the datagrid and the query.

 Configuration Syntax
 --------------------